UK & Ireland3-minute read

 What: The Barn at Moor Hall Where: Lancashire

 Sporting thick rustic beams and exposed brick walls, this modern addendum to the early 20th-century building in whose grounds it stands is a light filled and airy refuelling spot.
-Reopened this summer with increased safety precautions, a two-Michelin-starred meal here can be enjoyed entirely worry-free.
+Armed with increased safety precautions, a two-Michelin-starred meal here can be enjoyed entirely worry-free.
 Plus, a three-course set menu will set you back only £25 so you don’t have to break the bank to drop by.

 Visit The Angler

 Rooftop restaurants are two a dozen in London, so when there’s a memorable one you know it’s got to be good.
 The Angler is one of those few, set at the top of South Place Hotel in Moorgate overlooking the hubbub of the capital’s business centre.
 This Michelin-starred restaurant led by executive chef Gary Foulkes lets you choose from a three- or six course set menu featuring fresh fish including gilt-head bream and Cornish sardines, which you can savour at your leisure in a modern interior that channels the financial district in which the restaurant lives.